 John’s life is a story of the Arctic and Nova Scotia.
-He owes his storytelling to both the Inuit among whom he was raised, while his parents James and Alma Houston, helped develop what the world now knows as Inuit art, as well as to a long line of Maritime ancestors.
+He owes his storytelling to both Inuit, among whom he was raised by, while his parents James and Alma Houston, helped develop what the world now knows as Inuit art, as well as to a long line of Maritime ancestors.

 They also co-founded the Lunenburg Folk Harbour Festival, the province’s longest-running music festival.
 John has written and directed six of his own films, all winners of international and domestic awards, with a seventh from Nunavik (Arctic Québec), and an eighth from Mi’kmaq territory, nearing completion.

 His latest film, Atautisikut, Leaving none behind, released in 2020, provides insight into the Art coops of Nunavik.

 Between Adventure Canada sailings, John lives in historic Halifax and beautiful Rose Bay with his wife, Adventure Canada staffer Ree Brennin Houston, and son Dorset, enjoying visits from his daughter, Becky Kilabuk of Iqaluit.